Social Media KPI Dashboard Template (2026): The 12 Metrics I’d Track + Simple Table

 Targets get easier when you stop guessing.
 Pull a baseline from the last 30 days (or 4 weeks) for every KPI.
 Then set 30/60/90-day targets as ranges, not single “magic numbers”.
 Add the input commitments that plausibly move the KPI, posting cadence, CTA volume, and offer focus.

-Microsoft’s KPI guidance explicitly recommends assessing your current position to establish a clear starting point and setting short- and long-term targets that are ambitious but achievable and within the team’s control.
-Build that discipline into your dashboard, using Microsoft’s KPI target-setting best practices as the reference point.
+Microsoft’s KPI guidance recommends assessing your current position to establish a clear starting point and setting short- and long-term targets that are ambitious but achievable and within the team’s control.
+Build that discipline into your dashboard using Microsoft’s KPI target-setting best practices as the reference point for stable monitoring.

 Skip targets for KPIs you cannot influence weekly.
 A number you cannot move becomes a number you cannot manage.

-1. Weekly review (20 minutes, same weekday): Pull impressions, reach, engagement rate, average CTR, social sessions, lead key events, and booked calls for the primary channel and one goal page.
+1. Pull the 7 leading indicators (3 minutes): impressions, reach, engagement rate, average CTR, social sessions, lead key events, and booked calls for your primary channel and one goal page.

-3. Spot one constraint: distribution (low reach), creative (low engagement/CTR), offer/landing page (sessions up, leads flat), or sales motion (leads up, booked calls flat).
+3. Diagnose the bottleneck (5 minutes): distribution (low reach), creative (low engagement/CTR), offer/landing page (sessions up, leads flat), or sales motion (leads up, booked calls flat).

-Trustypost fits here as an execution layer.
-The KPI review produces a next-week decision, Trustypost keeps the posting plan consistent, on-brand, and scheduled, so the KPI changes can be traced back to specific content inputs instead of vibes.
+Trustypost fits as the execution layer.
+The KPI review produces a next-week decision, and Trustypost keeps the posting plan consistent, on-brand, and scheduled, so KPI changes can be traced back to specific inputs instead of vibes.

 Dashboards break for boring reasons.
 Tracking too many KPIs creates zero accountability.
 No owner and no cadence turns reporting into archaeology.
 No decision attached turns numbers into decoration.
 Inconsistent definitions make trendlines meaningless.

-Mixing platform clicks with site outcomes without UTMs is another classic failure mode.
-“Clicks” in-platform and “sessions” in analytics are not the same thing, and you need consistent tagging to connect them.
+Mixing platform clicks with site outcomes without consistent UTM tagging is another classic failure mode.
+“Clicks” in-platform and “sessions” in analytics are not the same thing, and you need standard tagging to connect them.
 Also, impressions are exposure, not business outcomes.
-IAB UK defines impressions as a metric counting the number of times users have viewed an element (such as an ad) across web/app environments.
-Anchor that definition with IAB UK’s impressions definition, then treat it as a top-of-funnel signal only.
+IAB UK defines impressions as a metric counting the number of times users have viewed an element (such as an ad) across web/app environments, and their impressions definition is a useful anchor when teams start celebrating visibility without results.

 • Delete KPIs with no owner: if nobody owns it, it is not a KPI.